spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 - **Spectro VM Dashboard**: An add-on pack that enables access to a web console so you can manage and monitor your VMs.
 It provides an easy-to-use web interface to create and manage VMs in your Kubernetes cluster.
 This pack is an essential component.

-- **Spectro Proxy**: An add-on pack that enables the use of a reverse proxy with a Kubernetes cluster.
+- **Spectro Proxy**: An add-on pack that enables the use of a reverse proxy with a Kubernetes cluster.This pack is automatically added when you use the default dashboard configuration.
 Check out the [Spectro Proxy](/integrations/frp) guide to learn more.
-This pack is automatically added when you use the default dashboard configuration.

 - **KubeVirt**: An add-on pack that allows you to create virtual machines within a Kubernetes cluster using open-source KubeVirt.